 Sometimes, the world feels like it’s going to fall on top of you and squeeze every last bit of positive energy out of your pores.
-Most often we cannot avoid some of what happens or is initiated by our external environment.
+Sometimes we cannot avoid what happens or is initiated by our external environment.
 I have learnt that what is more important is how I respond.
-I allow myself to feel all kinds of emotions, I don’t put pressure on myself to have a ‘perfect’ response, and I try really hard not give others the power to define how I should feel because it makes them uncomfortable.
+Thus I give myself permission to feel all kinds of emotions, I don’t put pressure on myself to have a ‘perfect’ response, and I try really hard not give others the power to define how I should feel or respond.

 I also have learnt that It is ok to want to run away to my happy place, and sit in a corner with my journal, or just listening to soothing music.
 For me, the power lies in recognising when I am overwhelmed and being ok with it.
 In other words, accepting this part of myself, and that there is nothing wrong with me because everyone feels overwhelmed at some point.

 Accept myself completely and how I respond to stress triggers.

 Sometimes I may respond by being a highly emotional being.
 Sometimes, I may use strategies whereby I try to avoid what is happening.
 This could be burying myself in my work, in socialising or just some other form of escapism.
 Sometimes I might feel as though I take on the world’s problems and feel all of it, completely.
 I have come to appreciate all these parts of myself.

 Knowing when to ask for help.